SpaceTeam/ortools/README.md

 Tested with the following version combinations:
 * miniconda3-py39 with python3.9, openjdk 1.8.0_312-1, orhelper 0.1.2, Windows 10
 * miniconda3-py39 with python3.9, oracle jdk1.8.0_202, orhelper 0.1.2, Windows 10
+* Ubuntu 20.04

+An installation on Mac OS was not successful so far.
+If you have figure that out, please let us know!

 ## Installation